Service Number WR/275867

 After the immediate end of the war, George was retained in service, being raised to 'skilled' level in February and March 1919.
 His record shows he had trained as a train guard.
 George finally was transferred to the reserve and left the Army on the 9th October 1919.

+George returned to Collingham after his service and appears in the village electoral roll until around 1922.
 In 1920, George married Ada Simpson and gave his trade at that time as 'Lad Porter' so his time with the railways in the Army may have been put to use after the War.
+By 1939, George and Ada were living at 11, Kirkdale Crescent, Leeds with a son, George A. Fletcher who had been born in 1923.
+George (Snr) was a Railway Goods Porter.

 First World War Medal Index Cards.
 The National Archives (WO372).